IBM/cp4ba-tech-jam/README.md

 You can access the **labs**, **system URLs**, **login instructions** and **badges** **[here](/Labs.md)**.
 You can select the capability you are interested to learn more about on that page.

-You have missed the introduction session or still do not know how to get started?
-In this case, review first the **[How to Get Started with CP4BA Tech Jam](/Agenda/How%20to%20Get%20Started%20with%20CP4BA%20Tech%20Jam.pdf)** presentation.
+If you missed the introductory session and do not know how to get started, please review the **[How to Get Started with CP4BA Tech Jam](/Agenda/How%20to%20Get%20Started%20with%20CP4BA%20Tech%20Jam.pdf)** presentation.

 ## Presentations and Recordings